Taisiias/formmailer/README.md

 2. Copy `config.example.json` to `config.json`.
 Change configuration options if you wish so.
 Defaults should work for local development.

-3. Start FormMailer in the hot-reloading mode:
+3. Start FormMailer in the development mode:
     ```bash
     $ yarn live
     ```

-4. Start mock SMTP server in a separate terminal.
-    ```bash
-    $ yarn test-smtp-server
-    ```
-    It will receive SMTP requests and dump their contents in `stdout`.
+    This will start three processes and share terminal stdout/stderr between them:
+    * [SMTP] Mock SMTP server, that outputs all received emails to stdout.
+    * [HTTP] HTTP server that serves files from ./test folder (and opens browser with index.html)
+    * [FM] FormMailer in hot-reloading mode, process will restart after you edit TS sources.

-5. Open `test/index.html` in your browser and submit the form.
-If your setup is working correctly, you should see the contents of the email with posted data in `test-smtp-server` output.
+4. Page 'http://127.0.0.1:8080/index.html' will be automatically opened in your browser.
+Try to submit the form, if your setup is working correctly, you should see the contents of the email with posted data in terminal output.

-6. Hack away and submit a PR when ready!
+5. Hack away and submit a PR when ready!

 ## Alternatives